 Claus Wahlers is an old school Flash and ActionScript hacker (currently kicking ass on React-land).
 He is the author of DENG, a crazy Flash browser implementation that implemented various W3C standards before they landed anywhere else.
 He also wrote FC64, a Commodore 64 emulator for Flash Player 9.
-We have all forgotten about Flash, but back in the day these were prime examples of ActionScript mastery.
+Back in the day these were prime examples of ActionScript mastery.
 He mentored me in my early years as a programmer and unwillingly taught me most of my English over instant messaging.

 Mark Pilgrim blogged about technology and everything else for about 10 years before he vanished from the internet.
 He wrote Dive Into Accessibility, Dive Into Python, Dive Into Python 3 and most recently, HTML5: Up & Running.
 He also wrote the Universal Feed Parser, which I believe is the most complete, fault-tolerant RSS and Atom parser out there.
-I spent weeks reading the source code.
 He was one of the main advocates of the Atom format during its development.

 Maciej Ceglowski makes great web software, writes intriguing essays and contributes to real change.
 To paraphrase his own words, he lives everywhere he can.
 He seems to live a truly mobile life which results in the most interesting little stories.
 His articles on vector space search engines and bloom filters introduced me to code that inspired me to study, investigate and write good software.